 But again, many cases of diarrhea will clear up without vet treatment.
 Here are some ways you can speed up the healing process and help your cat feel better:

-Diarrhea causes water to pass through your cat's system instead of being absorbed, which is why her stools are loose and wet.
+Provide fresh water - Diarrhea causes water to pass through your cat's system instead of being absorbed, which is why the stools are loose and wet.
 This leads to excess fluid loss, which can dehydrate your cat.
-Make sure she has access to clean, fresh water at all hours of the day.
+Make sure it has access to clean, fresh water at all hours of the day.
 This should be true every day, but you may need to be more vigilant about refills in order to prevent dehydration when your cat has had diarrhea.

-If your cat has vomited, skip her next meal and then prepare her something bland and easily digestible for the meal after that.
+If your cat has vomited, skip its next meal and then prepare something bland and easily digestible for the meal after that.
 Most vets recommend boiled chicken and rice for upset stomach.
 But no matter what, keep providing her with fresh water.

 Be sure to wash your hands after handling your cat and wear gloves while cleaning her mess.
 Just in case a parasite or infection is present, be sure to wash her bedding materials, toys, litter box, etc.